 So this is a summation of what we talked about.
 This is the picture we basically started with at the beginning.
 We talked about the inputs into step one, categorization; the architecture description, the organizational inputs.
 Then we moved on to step two.
 We’re going to select the controls based on how we categorized the information system or information types.
 Step three, we’re going to implement the controls we chose or selected, and step two … Step four, we’re going to assess to make sure those security controls that we implemented in step three are actually effective.
 Remember step two, a guide for that is 800-53.
 Step four 800-53-A. Then we’re going to authorize it in step five.
 Somebody formally has to accept the risk that this system can operate in this environment, and then step six, we want to monitor the controls to make sure that they are effective over time and with different conditions.

-This process repeats itself, because risk is not a thing you just do once and forget about it.
-It's something you have to continuously assess.
-Hopefully you found this video useful.
-It was just intended to be a quick overview of RMF, which is a framework, not a regulation, like we talked about.
+This process repeats itself because risk is not a thing you just do once and forget about it.
+It’s something you have to continuously assess.
+Hopefully, you found this video useful.
+It was just intended to be a quick overview of RMF, which is a framework, not a regulation like we talked about.
 If you have any questions about the video, any comments, any suggestions or would like a future video, please leave it beneath this video.
 Also, please subscribe to our channel.
 We also have a class on the risk management framework.
 It is the Certified Authorization Professional class.
-If you're interested in learning more about risk management framework and this whole process, the class is a four day class.
+If you’re interested in learning more about the risk management framework and this whole process, the class is a four-day class.
 I will put the link beneath this video.
 Thanks, and have a great day working with the risk management framework.

 Christian Espinosa is Alpine Security’s CEO/Founder.
 He holds over 25 certifications, including the CISSP, CCISO, and PMP.
 Christian is a US Air Force veteran with a BS in Engineering from the US Air Force Academy and MBA from Webster University.
 Christian holds multiple patents on cybersecurity attack and defense.
 Major recent projects include penetration testing and assessments of commercial aircraft, medical device penetration testing, and numerous incident response projects.
 When Christian isn’t protecting us from cybercriminals, he climbs mountains, rocks out to Nightwish, seeks personal development, travels the world, and competes in Ironman triathlons.